Fundamentals in Urology Webcast Only (2021)

 Bladder Neurobiology and Pelvic Organ Prolapse

-- Review the anatomy and physiology of the lower urinary tract as it relates to bladder storage and voiding.
+- Describe the anatomy, innervation and physiology of the lower urinary tract

 Bladder Cancer and Bowel Diversions

 - Explain the guidelines based management of invasive and non-invasive bladder cancer

 - Recognize the importance of subtypes of bladder cancer and the role of specific therapies based on these molecular profiles

 - Discuss the rationale behind selection of segment of bowel used in urinary diversion